April is fast approaching. Before you know it, we'll be knee-deep in P60s and P11Ds.

 Learn more about what a PAYE Settlement Agreement (PSA) is and what you need to do for it as a business.

-Final deadline: July 6th
+Final deadline: the 6th of July

 Submit P11Ds and P11D(b) to HMRC

-Taxable benefits received by employees during the tax year that haven’t been payrolled or recorded in a PAYE Settlement Agreement (PSA) must be included on a P11D.
+Taxable benefits employees received during the tax year that haven’t been payrolled or recorded in a PAYE Settlement Agreement (PSA) must be included on a P11D.
 You’ll need to fill this form out on behalf of every employee before submitting them to HMRC.
 You’ll also need to make copies for each employee for record-keeping purposes.

 In addition to completing P11Ds, you’ll also need to submit a P11D(b).
 This form notifies HMRC how much Class 1A National Insurance is due on all the expenses and benefits you’ve provided for your employees through payroll.

-Final deadline: July 6th
+Final deadline: the 6th of July

 Pay Class 1A NIC payment to HMRC